 Mr. Salisbury is also the founding chairman of the board of the Asian Fund for Cancer Research.
 Headquartered in Hong Kong, the organization has better enabled cancer researchers in Asia to pool resources, accelerate laboratory discoveries and reduce costs of achieving cancer breakthroughs, especially for those forms of the disease most prevalent in the region.

-In 2018, Mr. Salisbury co-founded AIM HI Translational Research, a 501(c)(3) accelerator fund which provides university-based oncology start-ups with funding to bridge the “Valley of Death.”
-AIM HI Translational Research supports a virtual pipeline of cancer therapeutics development, from the discovery phase through several stages of clinical evaluation.
+In 2018, Mr. Salisbury co-founded the AIM-HI Accelerator Fund, a 501(c)(3) venture philanthropy which provides oncology start-ups with funding to bridge the “Valley of Death.”
+The AIM-HI Accelerator Fund supports a virtual pipeline of cancer therapeutics development, from the discovery phase through several stages of clinical evaluation.
 The goal is clear: acceleration of regulatory approval and commercialization for new and better approaches to cancer prevention, diagnosis and treatment.
-To date, nine start-ups have been launched to commercialize research discoveries for new technologies.
+As of 2022, 16 start-ups have been launched or otherwise funded in order to translate cancer research discoveries into new oncology technologies for commercialization and patient impact.

 Mr. Salisbury served as a director of the Yale Club in Washington, DC, from 2015 to 2018, and he currently serves on the board of directors of CASI Pharmaceuticals.
 He received his B.A. from Yale College in 1978, and in 1985 graduated with an M.Div. from the Yale Divinity School after being awarded a fellowship to study for the ministry at the University of Chicago, where he received an M.A. in religion.
 In 1992, he completed a J.D. at the University of Georgia School of Law.